-Fonthill House is located in a quiet corner of leafy St Albans, which is a beautiful and thriving cathedral city situated in the charming Hertfordshire countryside.
+Fonthill House is located in a quiet corner of leafy St Albans, Hertfordshire, which is a beautiful and thriving cathedral city situated in the charming Hertfordshire countryside.
 Green landscapes meet ancient streets in this enduringly popular destination, which boasts 2000 years of history, breathtaking parks and enviable culture and entertainment.

 It is positioned within easy reach of the M1 and M25, and 22 minutes by train from London’s St Pancras station.
 St Albans’s location in central Hertfordshire also makes it highly accessible from the nearby towns of Hatfield, Hemel Hempstead, Welwyn Garden City and Harpenden.

 Within a stone’s throw of Fonthill House is the wide open space of 100-acre Verulamium Park.
 At any time of the year, this stunning beauty spot offers opportunities to get close to nature and experience its uniquely calming benefits.
 Sitting alongside its serene lake or the meandering River Ver, you can look out for water birds including the resident herons.
 Wildlife habitats exist all over the park among its extensive meadows and trees.
 The area around the water’s edge also features a bustling cafe and a model boating lake.

 Slightly further down the road, Heartwood Forest is the largest new native forest in England, having been founded by the Woodland Trust.
 The 858-acre woodland is located in Sandridge, just outside of St Albans, and now contains over 60,000 trees as well as existing bluebells, hedgerows, wildflower meadows and grassland.
 It is a peaceful haven for wildlife and for anyone who visits it.